axelitus/fuel-pkg-history/README.md

 ### Methods

-The useful methods are listed in the following sections.
+The useful methods (and the ones that you will be using the most (if not the only ones) while using the package) are listed in the following sections.

 #### History class